 Professional AssociationsProfessional Associations: American Chemical Society (ACS) | Institute of Electrical and Electronics Engineers (IEEE) | Swiss Chemical Society (SCS)

 Govind Kaigala is currently a Research Staff Member in the Science & Technology department of IBM Research Europe - Zurich.
 His research is aligned with the Precision Diagnostics project aimed at developing enabling technologies for healthcare and life sciences (HCLS) area while generating high-value data.

-Govind is passionate about personalized medicine, quantitative biology and translational clinical/medical research.
+He is passionate about quantitative biology, personalized medicine and translational clinical/medical research.

-He has authored and co-authored 45 peer-reviewed journal publications, 4 book chapters, 1 book (edited), 60+ conference proceedings and abstracts and 30+ patents.
+- Authored and co-authored 70 peer-reviewed journal publications, 1 book, 4 book chapters, 90 conference proceedings and abstracts and 44 families of patents.

 Prior to joining IBM